-The striker was not sent off as la Celeste beat the Azzurri 1-0 to progress to the knockout stages, but former England manager Hoddle believes this is Suarez's final chance to save his career.
+The striker was not sent off as La Celeste beat the Azzurri 1-0 to progress to the knockout stages but former England manager Hoddle believes that this is Suarez's final chance to save his career.

 "He needs help and this Fifa ban is fine as far as it goes.
 But first he needs to know that he needs to get help - or if he repeats it he will never play football again.